-Net Revenue from Transaction Activities and Other Services was R\$868.1 million in 4Q23, a 11.6% year-overyear growth.
+Net Revenue from Transaction Activities and Other Services was R\$868.1 million in 4Q23, a 11.6% year-over-year growth.
 This increase can be primarily attributed to (i) a 13.3% year over year consolidated TPV growth; (ii) revenue streams from other solutions, mainly PIX; and (iii) higher revenue from membership fees16, which contributed with R\$74.2 million to our transaction activities and other services revenue in the quarter, compared with R\$60.8 million in 4Q22.
-Revenues from TAG, our registry business, contributed with R\$27.4 million to our transaction activities and other services revenue in the quarter, and the services revenue in the quarter, and the services revenue in the quarter.
+Revenues from TAG, our registry business, contributed with R\$27.4 million to our transaction activities and other services revenue in the quarter, compared with R\$49.4 million in 4Q22.